AkerBP/deos-cognite-functions-template/README.md

         TimeSeries(name=ts_output_name, external_id=ts_output_name, data_set_id=dataset_id)
     )
 ```
-To avoid redundant work, we only query and transform parts of the original time series from the current date.
+Apart from the initial transformation of all historic datapoints, we only query and transform parts of the original time series from the current date.
 To not put too much pressure on the system, we aggregate the signal with 1 minute averages.
 ```
 end_date = pd.Timestamp.now()
 start_date = pd.to_datetime(end_date.date())